Milan Maričić

 Milan Maričić (born 12 October 1961) is a Croatian football manager and former player.

 Club career

 Born in Vinkovci, SR Croatia, back then within Yugoslavia, Maričić played for over a decade with NK Osijek in the Yugoslav First League.
 He Osijek's captain during the last five seasons, and in 1991 he moved to Belgrade and signed with Serbian club FK Rad.
 He played with Rad in the 1991–92 Yugoslav First League.
-Then he moved to Greece where he played four years with Panachaiki F.C. in Superleague Greece and then retired and became assistant manager in same club.
+Then he moved to Greece where he played four years with Panachaiki F.C. in Super League Greece and then retired and became assistant manager in same club.
 He then by summer 2002 was working as coach of the youth teams of Patraikos.

 Personal life

 His wife, Slobodanka "Boba" Čolović was an athlete and they have lived for ten years on the Greek island of Corfu.